General

 Independent

-The duration of detention varied.
-Depending on the place of deprivation of liberty, it ranged from 52 days to over 17 months.[7]
+In January 2023, 436 third country nationals were placed in detention centres.[1]
+The duration of the detention period varied.
+Depending on the place of deprivation of liberty, it ranged from average 86 days[2] to over 5 months.[3]

 Until August 2021, there were 6 detention centres in Poland, where people were generally detained according to demographics: Lesznowola, Białystok, Przemyśl, and Krosno Odrzańskie were for men.
 Women, married couples, and families with children were placed in Kętrzyn and Przemyśl, while Biała Podlaska was closed for renovation.
 Unaccompanied children were placed in the detention centre in Kętrzyn.
+Asylum seekers and migrants in a deportation procedure are held in the same detention centres.

 Due to the situation at the Polish-Belarusian border, the number of detention centres increased from 6 to 9 and the number of places in detention centres increased from 628 to 2,308 at the end of 2021.
-In fact, in August 2021, new detention centres were opened in Czerwony Bór, Biała Podlaska[8] and in Wędrzyn as a result of a cooperation between Border Guards, the Head of the Office for Foreigners and the Ministry of National Defence (in case of Wędrzyn).
+In August 2021, new detention centres were opened in Czerwony Bór, Biała Podlaska[4] and in Wędrzyn as a result of a cooperation between Border Guards, the Head of the Office for Foreigners and the Ministry of National Defence (in case of Wędrzyn).
 Two of the new detention centres had previously served as reception centres.
 Based on the agreement with the Head of the Office for Foreigners in July 2021, the Border Guards adapted the building of the reception centre for foreigners in Biała Podlaska (2 August) and in Czerwony Bór (branch of the detention centre in Białystok) (12 August) for the needs of detention centres.

-Furthermore, the Border Guard placed migrants directly stopped at the Polish-Belarusian border in two of its stations (in Dubicze Cerkiewne and Połowce[11]), defined as “centres for foreigners’ registration” (Centrum Rejestracyjne Cudzoziemców).
+Furthermore, the Border Guard placed migrants directly stopped at the Polish-Belarusian border in two of its stations (in Dubicze Cerkiewne and Połowce)[9], defined as “centres for foreigners’ registration” (Centrum Rejestracyjne Cudzoziemców).
 These facilities are very similar to detention centres, as the individuals held in such facilities did not have access to the Internet, computers or phones.
 Additionally, they could not access legal assistance, as they were left without any possibility to communicate with the outside world or leave these premises at any time.
-Moreover, the living conditions were critical, for example, foreigners were sleeping in one big room on the mattresses on the floor.
-Foreigners were accommodated there even for 3 – 4 weeks.[12]
+Moreover, the living conditions were critical, for example, people were sleeping in one big room on the mattresses on the floor.
+Foreigners were accommodated there even for 3 – 4 weeks.[10]

 • in the case of no vacancies in rooms for foreigners,